 Back to glossary

-A federal law (signed 2010) that expanded access to health insurance by creating the Health Insurance Marketplace, establishing income-based subsidies, and requiring insurers to cover pre-existing conditions.
+A federal law (signed 2010) that expanded access to health insurance by creating the Health Insurance Marketplace, establishing income-based subsidies.

 Also known as